Prime Rate

 Credit Needed: Good to Excellent

 The Citi Double Cash is my go-to recommendation for most people.
-No categories to track, no rotating bonuses to remember—just straightforward 2% back on every purchase.
+No categories to track, no rotating bonuses to remember—just straightforward 2% cash back on every purchase.
 You can learn more about Citi Double Cash and see if it fits your spending habits.

 The catch?
 You need to pay your bill to earn the second 1%.
 But if you’re paying in full anyway (which you should be), this is free money.
+Citibank has consistently ranked this card among the top flat-rate rewards products, and according to Federal Reserve consumer credit data, Americans carrying balances pay an average APR well above 20%—a strong reminder to always pay in full.

-Real talk: If you spend $2,000 a month, that’s $480 back every year.
+Real talk: If you spend $2,000 a month, that’s $480 cash back every year.
 No annual fee eating into your rewards.
 No complexity.
 Just cash.

 2. Chase Freedom Unlimited – Best for Beginners